Hendrix-CS/csci322/index.md

   wrote this function but it doesn't work correctly".
 In the former case you should come see me in office hours.

-* You **may** use generative AI tools such as ChatGPT or GitHub Copilot.

-    - The projects in this class are sufficiently high-level that generative AI is not going to be able to do them for you.
-It could be an interesting learning experience to figure out ways to use these tools effectively.

-    - If you do use generative AI tools, you **must cite their use** (*e.g.* in a comment explaining how you used them).

 * You **may not**:

+    - **Use generative AI coding tools** such as ChatGPT, Claude, or GitHub copilot.
+Be sure to disable any such tools that may be bundled with your IDE or editor.

     - **Read** any solution to any project, whether from another student, found online, or from any other source.